-Main Street Landing is home to one of the largest collections of art by Chittenden County artists and a major hub of visual art activity.
-Union Station is home to the Art’s Alive Gallery, which is curated by SEBA and an active site for First Friday Art Walk.
-The Gallery at Main Street Landing is a rental space with bi-monthly rotating exhibits curated by SEBA.
-Scattered throughout the buildings is a remarkable collection of art, including some significant pieces of public art.
+Main Street Landing is home to one of the largest collections of art by Chittenden County artists and a major hub of visual art activity in Burlington.
+Our first gallery is in Union Stationwhich is home to the Art’s Alive Gallery, which is curated by SEBA and an active site for First Friday Art Walk.
+Our second exibit space, The Gallery at Main Street Landing, is a rental space with bi-monthly rotating exhibits also curated by SEBA that is also is another location for the First Friday Art Walk.
+Scattered throughout the buildings at Main Street Landing is a remarkable collection of art, including some significant pieces of public art.
 In front of Union Station at One Main Street is Christopher Curtis’s sculpture, Venus.
 Lars-Erik Fisk’s Train Ball sits in the lower level and on the roof are Steve Larrabee’s Winged Monkeys.
 On the second floor of Union Station is a permanent exhibition of Peter Miller’s “Vermont Farm Women” photographs.
 In the lobby of the CornerStone Building at Three Main Street is Jack Chase’s sculpture, Mobile, and as you walk in, visitors are greeted by Wolf/Whale/Wolf, a large work-on-paper by Burlington artist Sally Linder.
 Murals by Ron Hernandez are on the walls of Lake & College Building.
 Throughout all of the buildings, art collected over the years dots the walls.